-- In "Boyz Crazy", when Dipper breaks up Robbie and Wendy but also causes Wendy to swear off men, Stan tries to make him feel better by saying that the apocalypse is coming soon.
-In season 2, the apocalypse does happen.
+- In "Boyz Crazy", Stan is seen stocking canned meat for the apocalypse, then when Dipper breaks up Robbie and Wendy but also causes Wendy to swear off men, Stan tries to make him feel better by saying that the apocalypse is coming soon.
+Then comes season 2...

 - In "Keystone Motel", when Greg gets back to the motel and looks inside, Sapphire says "He's not going to like that it's square."
 A few minutes later, Greg opens up his pizza box - and Steven is horrified that the pizza is square.

 - When Pearl is talking about how the Gems stayed on Earth to defend it at the start of "On the Run" she only mentions herself, Garnet, and Rose, while excluding Amethyst.
 That's because Amethyst wasn't a part of the original rebellion, but was instead created on Earth.